tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - Hicksville, New York
 - Jacksonville, Florida
 - Conway, Arkansas

+### Q: In 1967, a magazine published a story about extracting hallucinogenic chemicals from bananas to raise moral questions about banning drugs.
+- **Correct Answer:** True
+- False

 ### Q: In 1978, Superman teamed up with what celebrity, to defeat an alien invasion?